 How to loan a player

-To loan a player, post a new message in the “player loans” forum with the original team, player, loaned team, and loan term.
+To loan a player, post a new message in the “player loans” channel with the original team, player, loaned team, and loan term.
 Example: “Houston loans Ricardo Escobedo to Edmonton on a short-term.”
 You will not have any control what the ABA team does with the player so be sure to choose wisely what team you want him to go to.
 Recalls will be done automatically.

 Note for the Commissioners: The service clock will not reset for the current year.
 Once a player gets more than 98 days between TBC and ABA, the commissioner will have to adjust after the postseason.
 When returning loans, make sure to note the earned service time in the ABA in the forum.
 Then reset the days to the pre-loan amount.
 After the regular season, the “Major League Service this year” clock stops.
 You must now go back to all the loans and do some math.
 Take the final SD’s and subtract the loan SD’s and then add the initial SD.